CS5008Fall2025/research-paper-jroberge16/REPORT.md

 </div>

 &nbsp;&nbsp;&nbsp;&nbsp;
 The graph above describes the number of rotations per dataset and function type.
 Some interesting findings can be derived from the graph above, which further highlight a stark difference between in-order and randomly built AVL trees.
 The first thing to note is AVL’s in-order insertion column.
 This column shows that in-order insertions caused 1 rotation for every inserted value.
-This result makes sense since in order insertion would cause the maximum number of rotations [Brown, cite].
+This result makes sense since in order insertion would cause the maximum number of rotations [^2] [^11].
 Essentially, we are constantly building a “linked-list” which must be corrected with a corresponding rotation.
-Brown’s work showed that a sorted AVL tree caused a nearly 2 times increase in the number of rotations when compared to a randomly built AVL tree, and our results confirm his findings.
+Brown’s work showed that a sorted AVL tree caused a nearly 2 times increase in the number of rotations when compared to a randomly built AVL tree, and our results confirm his findings [^2].

 ### Linear Regression: